 Communication plays an essential role in mobilizing and sustaining civic action.
 It expresses and supports the fundamental work of civic engagement in a democracy.
 Interestingly, communication and community share the same etymological root.
 "To communicate" derives from a Latin word that means "to impart," "to share," and "to make common"; in turn, the word "common" derives from the two roots com "together" and munia "public duties" (Harper 2001).
 This etymology links communication closely to the ideal of civic action.
-Practically, communication and can alienate individuals from acting in the public sphere and hence completely fail to be an instrument of citizenship.
+Practically, communication and community can also mutually foster each other, whereas unsuccessful communication can alienate individuals from acting in the public sphere and hence completely fail to be an instrument of citizenship.
 Thus, creatively designed and skillfully executed communication can be declared effective if it serves as a tool for building and sustaining the community that acts on a res publica (a matter of public interest) such as climate change, and in helping individuals create, and feel part of, a civic community.